squarism/squarism.github.io/_posts/2010-05-01-reversing-sentences-with-ruby.markdown

     require another ([\\W]+)\r\n                 # and the splitting of sentence into sentence,space\r\n                 # for more generic inter sentence space handling."
 ---
-<p>A question came up today about how to reverse a sentence.
-Word by word, preserving periods etc.  I've done stuff like this before but I really saw an opportunity to solve this <em>contrived</em> quiz type question with <a href="http://en.wikipedia.org/wiki/Test-driven_development">TDD</a>.
+A question came up today about how to reverse a sentence.
+Word by word, preserving periods etc.  I've done stuff like this before but I really saw an opportunity to solve this _contrived_ quiz type question with [TDD](http://en.wikipedia.org/wiki/Test-driven_development).
 It's perfect really.
 Tedious string checking?
 Screw it.
-Let my test tell me when I'm done.</p>
+Let my test tell me when I'm done.

-<p>Ok so I could have probably done this more comfortably in Java but it would have been more lines.
+Ok so I could have probably done this more comfortably in Java but it would have been more lines.
 I banged this out in Ruby, including "learning" test cases (it's really easy) in about an hour.
 At one point I realized how easy string manipulation is in Ruby for this and I literally said, "holy shit Ruby is amazing".
 And then the edge cases started happening.
 I was only handling periods and my algorithm fell over flat on three sentences because I was trying to do a string[start, end] when it's really string[start, length].
-I fixed it with learning the String#slice syntax.</p>
+I fixed it with learning the String#slice syntax.

-<p>Ok enough fanboi service.
+Ok enough fanboi service.
 There's two files.
 One's the test and one's the class.
-Run the test and not the class (ie: ruby tc_reverser.rb).</p>
+Run the test and not the class (ie: ruby tc_reverser.rb).

-<p>tc_reverser.rb:</p>
+tc_reverser.rb:

 {% highlight ruby %}
 require 'test/unit'
 require 'reverser'